facebookincubator/velox/velox/docs/functions/presto/array.rst

 .. function:: any_match(array(T), function(T, boolean)) → boolean

-    Returns whether at least one element of an array match the given predicate.
+    Returns whether at least one element of an array matchs the given predicate.

         Returns true if one or more elements match the predicate;
         Returns false if none of the elements matches (a special case is when the array is empty);